What To Expect At Your Training Sessions

 In working with experienced trainers, while it may sometimes appear that problems suddenly ‘go away’, or training for performance seems to almost immediately show conclusive results, that is seldom the reality.

-Success always depends on what the dog owner does after the training sessions.
+Success in any course always depends on what the dog owner does between the training sessions.
+That and consistently scheduling and attending their training sessions.

-With the help of professional training assistance, for dog owners, the expected result should be the acquired knowledge to continue to advance their dog’s training and performance as they live with the dog.
+With the help of professional training assistance, for dog owners, the expected result should be the acquired knowledge to continue to advance your dog’s training and performance as you live with the dog.

-It is the gained knowledge from training sessions that is intended to help dog owners increase the ability and desired performance of their dogs.
+It is the gained knowledge from training sessions that is intended to help you increase the ability and desired performance of your dog.

-That as the owner(s) continue to practice with their dogs for days, weeks, or months.
+That as you continue to practice with your dogs for days, weeks, or months, after your course or sessions are complete.

 ~Mark Rogers